MANAGEMENT AND ACCOUNTING WEB

 In the U.S., the purpose of standard costing is to practice management by exception; i.e., management's attention is directed towards situations where the actual results differ from the expected results.
 The expected results are based on standards set relative to the current manufacturing process.
 Therefore, standard costing reflects existing technology and fails to motivate improvements in the process.

-Monden and Lee’s discuss the Kaizen costing technique that is used at the Japanese car manufacturer, Daihatsu, and compares it to the U.S. method of standard costing.
+Monden and Lee discuss the Kaizen costing technique that is used at Daihatsu, a Japanese car manufacturer, and compare it to the U.S. method of standard costing.
 Kaizen costing is a Japanese technique used to manage costs during a product's planning and design stages and has been used by some Japanese firms for over twenty years.
 It is now widely used in Japan in such industries as electronics, precision machinery, and automobiles.
 Its objective is to reduce current costs by using various improvement tools such as value engineering and functional analysis for each manufacturing facility.
 The term “Kaizen” translates as “continuous improvement”.

 A manager in the United States generally expects to use cost information to make decisions about pricing or investments, while a Japanese manager expects to use cost information to reduce costs, the central theme of this article.